-Group Analytic Therapy is a 'first choice treatment' to help resolve difficulties arising from complex life events.
-You may be struggling with social or emotional isolation, which in itself further compounds psychological suffering.
-Being in a group encourages an other-regarding dimension to therapy.
-Its major emphasis is to foster a strongly engaged quality of interaction between group participants, who thereby become active in the group, on various levels.
+Group Psychotherapy is a 'first choice treatment' that can help resolve difficulties arising from complex life events.
+You may be feeling isolated or unsupported, which in itself further compounds psychological suffering.
+Being in a group encourages a strongly proactive dimension to therapy.
+Its major emphasis is to foster an engaged and dynamic quality of interaction between group participants, who thereby become active in the group, on various levels.
 The nature of the ensuing therapeutic exchanges comes to be highly valued, and is experienced as being affirming (if occasionally challenging).
 This shared journey of transformation, through sustaining elements of honest and sensitive communication, helps to generate an atmosphere of solidarity and mutual trust, allowing for dimensions of creativity and spontaneity to emerge.

-My approach is broadly psycho-dynamic, integrating inspiration, insight and personal experience of Group Analysis and Jungian Analysis; this is supported by regular participation in Supervision, as well as in a variety of experiential and theoretical learning contexts, to ensure due continuation of professional development.
+My approach is broadly psycho-dynamic, integrating inspiration, insight and personal experience of Group Analysis and Analytical Psychology.
+This is supported by regular participation in Supervision, as well as in a variety of experiential and theoretical learning contexts, to ensure due continuation of professional and personal development.

 Training, qualifications & experience

 Qualifying Course in Group Analysis: Group Analysis South West (GASW); registered with United Kingdom Council for Psychotherapy (UKCP) and am a member of the Council for Psychoanalysis and Jungian Analysis College (CPJA).

 University of Bristol: Master of Education (Psychology of Education; eligible for Graduate Basis for Chartered Membership of the British Psychological Society).

-I also work at The Harbour, a registered charity which specialises in helping those affected directly, or, indirectly by life-threatening illness.
+I also work at The Harbour, a registered charity which specializes in helping those affected directly, or, indirectly by life-threatening illness.
 In this role I assess clients for the service as a whole, conduct long term and time-limited therapy groups, for those living with life-threatening illness, and, for those who are bereaved.
 Alongside this, I see individual clients for counselling, in relation to the above-mentioned circumstances.

 Prior to this, I worked for several years in the NHS, providing group and individual psychotherapy in an out-patient context.